fwd-io/odl-hamburg/README.md

 ### Github Pages

 Deployment to github pages is very simple.
 With the skeleton comes a shell script that automates the process of pushing the contents of the `out/` folder to the gh-pages branch for you.
-Just run:
+Just run (in the root folder of your project):

     ./gh-pages.sh